MarcoPolo/new-preferred-address/draft-munizaga-quic-new-preferred-address.md

 parameter signals to the server that the client understands the New Preferred Address frame.

 Endpoints MUST NOT remember the value of this extension for 0-RTT.
-This means that the NEW_PREFERRED_ADDRESS frame cannot be used in 0-RTT packets.

 # New Preferred Address Frame